Szafran49/smoothie-delight/README.md

 * [Setup](#setup)

 ## General info
-Concept of website that advertises a new smoothie line called 'smoothie-delight' by Remarkable Brand.
+Concept of website that advertises a new smoothie line called "Smoothie Delight" by Remarkable Brand.

 ## Technologies
 Project is created with: